Syeda-Eman/40-days-of-Python/Day_6.md

 # 6- Bullet points/ Lists

 Use (-, *, +) to make bullet points.
-2 spaces for sub list and 4 for another sub list.
+2 spaces for a sub list and 4 for another sub list.

-P.s you dont need to press Enter 2 times
+P.s You don't need to press Enter 2 times

 - Day 1
 * Day 2